 Consumer protection in the information society

-Take actions to raise consumer awareness on the rights and responsibilities associated with the use of ICTs.
+Raise consumer awareness on the rights and responsibilities associated with the use of ICTs.

 Increase consumer awareness, to encourage innovative ways to promote resource efficiency and to foster the cooperation between ICT and environmental sectors in the field of greening the ICT sector.

-Adapt, adopt and enforce cyber legislative and regulatory framework for ensuring confidence and security in the use of ICT for better governance.

 Enhance national capacities of legislators, judges and lawyers on cyber legislation and organizing awareness workshops on the various aspects of these laws.

-Develop and update a complete and integrated package of cyber legislation covering all topics related to the use of ICTs and its applications, and that allows building confidence and trust in the use of ICTs, in particular cyber laws related to personal data protection, consumer protection and e-payment.

 Ensure the safety and reliability of the ICTs, to increase public and business confidence in the use of ICTs; to develop and support a common infrastructure of public authorities and bodies that would guarantee reliable personal identification and verification in the use of ICTs; to create an infrastructure for the management of electronic documents, thus ensuring the authenticity, integrity and preservation of electronic documents.

-Adopt a strict hierarchical architecture for the public key infrastructure (PKI) set up as it is becoming central to efforts to protect digital identity for individuals and organizations, enabling advanced e-business, e-government and e-commerce activities.

 Ensure generalized and affordable access to broadband services;

 Guarantee the safety and protection of users of the various communication tools, and in particular telecommunications networks.